Automate the Shutdown and Startup of your Azure VMs

-You can run Windows or Linux servers or even now Windows and Linux containers with Docker integration.
-Azure also allows you to build applications all on a solid and highly scale able infrastructure built by Microsoft.
+As one of the leading providers of IAAS, SAAS, PAAS, and DRAAS, Microsoft’s Azure cloud is flexible and supports a huge selection of operating systems and programming languages.
+You can run Windows or Linux servers, as well as Windows and Linux containers with Docker integration.
+Azure also allows you to build applications on a solid, highly scalable infrastructure built by Microsoft.

-Some of the benefits of Microsoft’s Azure Cloud offering are
+Some of the benefits of Microsoft’s Azure cloud offering include:

 - No upfront costs